home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ### Single config entry only

 Specify the `single_config_entry` key if your integration supports only one config entry.
-When specified, the frontend will not allow the user to add more than one config entry for this integration.
+When specified, it will not allow the user to add more than one config entry for this integration.

 ```json
 {